Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 # Getting Started

-Create Azure App registration using the sample script located in samples/1_create-app-registration.ps1
+Create Azure App registration using the sample script located in <a href="samples/1_create-app-registration.ps1">samples/1_create-app-registration.ps1</a>

 - Ignore xml-files used to create for SharePoint Online lists.
 SharePoint options are not in use by default.
 - Note that all permissions are "delegated" meaning the user must have corresponding rights to use them as declared.